 Don't accept pitiful savings rates

 If you've got savings, ensure they're working well for you.
-Too many people leave their savings in pitiful high street bank accounts where the money is actually shrinking.
+Too many people leave their savings in pitiful high street bank accounts where former best buy rates have dropped massively.

 Even worse, you may have it in a current account earning just 0.1%.
 Stop!
 Five minutes' work will let you increase the interest massively.